 12. AUTO: Press and select the desired temperature.
-The system will automatically determine the fan speed, airflow location, outside or recirculated air to heat or cool the vehicle to the selected temperature.
+The system will automatically determine the fan speed, airflow location, A/C on or off, outside or recirculated air to heat or cool the vehicle to the selected temperature.
 If unusual conditions exist, (i.e., window fogging, etc.), manual overrides allow you to select airflow locations and fan speed.